-Greensboro', Feb.
-11, 1859.
-N. F. RIVES & CO., wholesale and retail Drug-gists, have and will keep on hand a full supply of all such articles as are usually found in a First Class Drug
+N. F. RIVES & CO., wholesale and retail Drug-gists, have and will keep on hand a full supply of all such articles as are usually found in a First Class Drug House.
+They will conduce the business liberal scale, having ample experience, force and facilities

+The Prescription Department will be under the immediate supervision of one of the firm, both day and night.
+Orders will be attended to with neatness and disspatch.

+N. F. RIVES, M. D.

+WALTER B. JORDAN.
 JGS.
 CNRR.

-House.
-They will conduct the business on a large and liberal scale, having ample experience, force and facilities for doing so, and hope by their promptness, energy and untiring efforts to please, to secure the liberal patronage of their friends and the public generally.
-The Prescription Department will be under the immediate supervision of one of the firm, both day and night.
-Orders will be attended to with neatness and disspatch.
-N. F. RIVES, M. D. WALTER B. JORDAN.

 MANSION HOUSE, WITHIN TWO HUNDRED YARDS OF THE DEPOT.

-Now open for the reception of TRANSIENT CUSTOM and BOARDERS.
-Table supplied with the best the market affords.
-L. MONTAGUE, Proprietor.
+and BOARDERS.
+Table supplied with the best the mar-L, MONTAGUE, Proprietor.
 Jan.
 7, 1861.

-PPLICATION will be made to the General As-A sembly of North-Carolina, now sitting, to incorpor-ate Palmyra Lodge, No. 147, of Ancient York Masons, in the county of Harnett.
-ANSON PARKER.
+A PPLICATION will be made to the General As-A sembly of North-Carolina, now sitting, to incorporate Palmyra Lodge, No. 147, of Ancient York Masons, in the county of Harnett.

 Jan.
 2, 1861.

-Nash," which will be disposed of at \$2 per gallon if application be made immediately at the Planter's Hotel.
+NASH BRANDY .--- A few kegs of genuine "Old Nash," which will be disposed of at \$2 per gallon if application be made immediately at the Planter's Hotel.